Enlighten™ Lightweighting Optimisation

 Background:

 To benchmark, highlight and develop Enlighten’s optimisation capabilities Vortex-CAE created the following case-study.
-The aim was to benchmark a modern vehicle for multiple crash and performance attributes, extract the performance metrics, use these performance metrics to design a body-in-white through generative design that either met or exceeded those metrics.
+The aim was to benchmark a modern vehicle for multiple crash and performance attributes, measure the baseline performance, use these performance metrics to design a body-in-white.
 The results will be critiqued for mass-saving potential and design feasibility.

 As a benchmark vehicle an LS-Dyna Nissan Rogue model provided by https://www.ccsa.gmu.edu/models/2020-nissan-rogue/ was selected.
-It should be noted that the baseline results are not validated but are expected to be suitably accurate for the purposes of this study.
+It should be noted that the baseline results are not fully validated for OpenRadioss but are expected to be suitably accurate for the purposes of this study.

 Loadcases: